2024 Mannheim stabbing: Trial

 On 4 July 2024, a federal court charged Ataee with murder, attempted murder and dangerous bodily harm.
 At least three of the injured victims were co-plaintiffs in the trial.
 The charges were affirmed on 25 October 2024.
 The prosecution cited the reasons for the murder charge, which automatically carries a life sentence on conviction, as malice aforethought and "base motives" of the defendant after German law.
 The prosecution found insufficient evidence to add a charge of membership in a terrorist organisation, but acknowledged Ataee's contact with unaffiliated Islamic extremists.
 His trial began on 13 February 2025 at Oberlandesgericht Stuttgart and was scheduled to take place over fifty court dates for autumn 2025, though the court proceedings ultimately lasted 35 days.

 On the second court date on 12 February 2025, Ataee admitted guilt and voiced regret for his actions, telling the court that he was willing to make a full confession, which occurred during the third court appearance on 24 March.
 The co-plaintiffs, who included the family of Rouven Laur, spoke in favour of a life sentence and preventive detention, with Julia Mende, the lawyer of the Laur family, calling Ataee's confession "lip service".

-On 16 September, Ataee was found guilty of all charges and sentenced to life in prison without eligibility for parole after 15 years.
+On 16 September, Ataee was found guilty of all charges and sentenced to life in prison with the determination of the particular gravity of guilt, which makes a release on parole more difficult.
 During his final statement before the verdict, Ataee repeated his apology to the surviving victims and the parents of Rouven Laur, saying he "wished to have never committed this crazy act".
 The sentence was not yet final, but the defence stated that they would not file for revision.